 It's the most dangerous job in healthcare.

-I know this, because in 2012, I left my executive marketing job to become one of those people who might someday drive me to the grocery store or feed me or wash me.
+I know this, because a few years ago I left my executive marketing job to become one of those people who might someday drive me to the grocery store or feed me or wash me.
 We're called care workers.

 I wanted to know: Why was her care so uneven?
 And who will take care of me when I need it?
 Seventy million aging baby boomers are facing a shortage of care workers.
-One reason may be that we—care workers, not baby boomers—just got minimum wage this year.
-(Frankly, despite the wage hike, the stats still aren't looking good, and turnover remains above 50 percent.)
+One reason may be that we—care workers, not baby boomers—suffer the highest rate of workplace violence in the U.S.

-In the Land of Love and Backache is a memoir of caring on the clock—of Holocaust survivors and aging leftists; of Filipino networks, dauntless refugees, and accidental caregives; of Mozart, joy, shame, poverty, largesse, and the future American seems to be making for itself.
+My Mother's Keepers is a memoir of caring on the clock—of Holocaust survivors and aging leftists; of Filipino networks, dauntless refugees, and accidental caregives; of Mozart, joy, shame, poverty, largesse, and the future America seems to be making for itself.